bc

 }

-length n length in digits of n, including decimals
+length n significant digits, including decimals

-s n sine
+s n sine of angle n given in radians

-c n cosine
+c n cosine of angle n given in radians

-a n arctangent
+a n arctangent of angle n given in radians

 l n natural logarithm